voxgibson/webmgeneral/README.md

 The portable versions for Windows are standalone applications and do not require any additional installations.

-If you want to run the program from source in Windows it requires Python 3, ffmpeg.exe and ffprobe.exe
+If you want to run the program from source it requires Python 3, ffmpeg.exe and ffprobe.exe

-ffmpeg.exe and ffprobe.exe need to be in the same folder as webmgeneral.py

 Link to Python 3 download: https://www.python.org/downloads

+Check 'Add Python to PATH' at the install screen.

 Download for ffmpeg.exe and ffprobe.exe (They are in the bin folder): https://ffmpeg.zeranoe.com/builds/

+ffmpeg.exe and ffprobe.exe need to be put in the same folder as webmgeneral.py

 Example command to run the program in Windows:

-*python3 "C:\Users\chad\Desktop\webmgeneral-master\webmgeneral.py"*
+*python "C:\Users\chad\Desktop\webmgeneral-master\webmgeneral.py"*

 **Linux Requirements:**